 Shardcore / The Fortune Cat

 The Fortune Cat is a giant mechanised replica of a Maneki Neko, the Japanese talisman of wealth and popularity.
 The moving arm traditionally symbolises the plucking of money or people from the air.
 Generative spoken and sung audio allows the visitor to put this strange intention into a contemporary socio-political context.
-This work looks at the strategies and actions which seek to pluck satisfaction from our surroundings, to accumulate somehow a feeling of safety and comfort.
+This work looked at the strategies and actions which seek to pluck satisfaction from our surroundings, to accumulate somehow a feeling of safety and comfort.
 It is a golden idol which externalises a widespread unspoken belief in luxury or fame as a personal, spiritual solution.

 Eric Drass is an artist and curator who makes work in a range of media, from painting, to digital installation, to generative experiments which live on the net.
 Some of his favourite themes are identity, consciousness, the philosophical ramifications of artificial intelligence, big data and the relationship between humans and machines.
 Sometimes this work is political, frequently it is playful, often it is provocative or transgressive in some way.
 His works are frequently reported and cited online (The Guardian, BoingBoing, b3ta, Imperica, Computer Arts and Wikipedia etc.)